paul-ollis/vim-vpe/docs/api/api.vpe.rst

     A parsed version of vim.error.

     VPE code raises this in place of the standard vim.error exception.
-It is a subclass of vim.error, so code that handles vime.error will still work when converted to use the `vpe.vim` object.
+It is a subclass of vim.error, so code that handles vim.error will still work when converted to use the `vpe.vim` object.

     This exception attempts to parse the Vim error string to provide additional